FooZheShen/Phase-1-Project/README.md

 ***
 Questions to consider:
-* Is movie making money?
-Yes, more movie making money than losing money few chart show result by number of moive, budget, gross.
+* Is making movies profitable? few chart show result by number of moive, budget, gross.
 * What type movie making more money?
 What's the genre, duration(how long), budget, studio, director and writer, actor. experienc, etc.
 * What are the business's pain points related to this project?
 Total lack of direction